g4b1y/Namless_King/README.md

    The goals of the Project were to improve my JAVA (I ussualy program in C++) and make a playable game.
 I had alot of fun and the game could easily get expanded by adding fighting enemies, making the player moveable, adding a storry and adding Items.
    I also wanted to improve and understand how simple games are working and how to design a game that contains readable sourcecode.
 # Problems
    There were a few problems like bugs and a lot of error messages.
-The only thing that were a real problem was the time-managment.
+One main problem was the time managment.
 I wasted at the beginning of the project alot of time by doing nothing.

 # Source